|

 ps | grep [h]ttpd

-Probably a better way to to create function to solve this problem See Unix Review Shell Corner PS-n-Grep — The Steroid Version
+Probably a better way is to create a shell function to solve this problem See Unix Review Shell Corner PS-n-Grep — The Steroid Version

 Common options: